 This subsection includes documentation and reports of the Bourguignon Group which was established to study non-voice information transmission between EEC central banks.
 It also comprises documents of its Sub-Group on Encryption which was initiated to carry out research on encryption products.

-This subsection includes meeting and working documentation, the Expert Group’s reports on the information system and its sub-group on Cebamail.
+This subsection includes meeting and working documentation, and reports of the Working Group on the Information Systems and of its Sub-Group on Cebamail.

 The eleventh section comprises statistical series and contributions to harmonisation initiatives on statistical issues and to various committees led by Eurostat.
 It also includes the Working Group on Statistics’ meetings and activities in the early 1990s.